 The above analysis uses within-issuer variation to determine what happens to municipal bonds issued with dual advisors after those advisors are no longer allowed to act as the underwriter.
-Borrowing costs decrease by 11.4 basis points, 5.3% of the average yield, driven by an increase in competition from other underwriters.
-This effect is largest for school districts that previously received lots of bids from their dual advisors, who experience a decrease in borrowing costs of 59 bp.
+Borrowing costs decrease by 11.4 basis points, 5.3% of the average yield, driven by more aggressive auction participation from non-advisor underwriters.
+This effect is largest for school districts that previously received lots of bids from their dual advisors, who experience a decrease in borrowing costs of 45 bps.

-The question remains, why is the updated version of MSRB Rule G-23 effective at limiting the negative effects of the conflict of interest that arises from dual advising and underwriting without harming competition?
-In the remainder of the paper, I enumerate two interrelated channels through which the regulation could affect the market and borrowing costs: (1) dual advisor bonds are not standard in a way that creates asymmetric information benefiting themselves in 2008-2011 and (2) non-advisor underwriters who outbid advisors for business in the pre-period have relatively lower gross spreads-evidence of the winner's curse.
-I then discuss how each affects the efficacy of the regulation.
+The question remains, why is removing the dual advisor from the underwriting auction effective at limiting the negative cost effect of the conflict of interest without limiting total auction participation?
+In the remainder of the paper, I enumerate additional evidence for two interrelated mechanisms through which the regulation could affect the market and borrowing costs: (1) dual advisor bonds lack standardization in a way that may accentuate adverse selection benefiting themselves in 2008-2011 and (2) non-advisor underwriters who outbid advisors for business in the pre-period have relatively lower gross spreads-evidence of the winner's curse.
+I then discuss how each affects the impact of such regulation aimed at an advisor conflict of interest.

-5.1 Bond Standardization, Credit Certification, and Secondary Market Liquidity
+5.1 Bond Standardization, Certification, and Secondary Market Liquidity

 Schapiro (2010) notes that the conflict of interest for dual advisor-underwriters may manifest in trying to raise interest costs, but that there are other margins on which an advisor can "guide the municipality towards securities tailored to his firm's advantage."
 Dual advisors who also have an interest in underwriting may advise a municipality toward debt that is more personalized for their own portfolios.
 Customized bonds are not inherently bad for an issuer if that customization helps the municipality either match payments to governmental cash flows or deal with other idiosyncratic local needs.
-However, customized bonds can make it harder for investors to correctly judge the quality of the asset or to accurately price such bonds.
+However, customized bonds can make it harder for investors to correctly judge the quality of the asset or to accurately price such bonds.26